 The Divorce of Henry VIII: The Untold Story from Inside the Vatican Catherine Fletcher Palgrave MacMillan 288 pages.

 The first thing that strikes you when reading Catherine Fletcher’s excellent book is that she is a very brave person.
 Anyone who attempts to find something different to say about a period of English history that has already been mined to near death deserves a hearing.
-On the whole the book has been met with favourable reviews apart from a few discordant ones.
-(John Guy-Great Matter, Small Fry) being one.
-The writer manages to combine the skill of a journalist, the imagination of a novelist and the intellectual rigour of an academic historian.
-The book works on many fronts, and would be accessible for an enthusiast of the period and for the more serious minded student or academic.
+On the whole, the book has been met with favorable reviews apart from a few discordant ones.
+(John Guy-Great Matter, Small Fry) Being one.
+The writer manages to combine the skill of a journalist, the imagination of a novelist and the intellectual rigor of an academic historian.
+The book works on many fronts and would be accessible for an enthusiast of the period and for the more serious minded student or academic.

-Author Hilary Mantel, of Wolf Hall fame correctly praised it by saying “An eye-opening book, an intricate and fascinating story of an elusive man with an impossible job.
+Author Hilary Mantel, of Wolf Hall fame, correctly praised it by saying “An eye-opening book, an intricate and fascinating story of an elusive man with an impossible job.
 A brilliant and impressive feat of original research, and necessary reading for anyone fascinated by the story of Henry’s divorce...
-Catherine Fletcher has allowed the story to tell itself, except that she’s been so clever in the telling of it, cutting through to what matters without over-simplifying.”
-The book has a simple premise and that is to examine the machinations of the divorce of Henry VIII through the story of Gregorio Casali’s.
+Catherine Fletcher has allowed the story to tell itself, except that she’s been so amusing in the telling of it, cutting through to what matters without over-simplifying.”
+The book has a simple premise, and that is to examine the machinations of the divorce of Henry VIII through the story of Gregorio Casali’s.

-As I said in the beginning of this review this period of English history has been mined to death.
-To some people Henry VIII is an ‘iconic figure’ to others a tyrant and a mad man.
-Known throughout the world for marrying six times, breaking from Rome, establishing the Church of England and responsible for development of the English Reformation and according to Marxist historians set us on the road to the English revolution of the 1640s.
+In the beginning of this review this period of English history has been mined to death.
+To some people, Henry VIII is an ‘iconic figure’ to others a tyrant and a madman.
+Known throughout the world for marrying six times, breaking from Rome, establishing the Church of England and responsible for the development of the English Reformation and according to Marxist historians set us on the road to the English revolution of the 1640s.

-While I like the book and it has substantial merits, it also has some substantial weaknesses.
+While I like the book and it has substantial merits, it also has some significant weaknesses.
 Firstly you get no idea how we reached the period that Fletcher writes about.
-The book could have done with a link to the proceeding history after all to understand where we are going we have to understand where we come from.
+The book could have done with a link to the proceeding history, after all, to understand where we are going we have to know where we come from.

-This conception of an early developing capitalism is currently under huge assault from modern day revisionist historians writing about this period.(3) For them the reformation pursued by Henry VIII in the mid-1530s had nothing to do with contending class forces or contending economic interests.
-But was the result of “the deficiencies of Henry's own reproductive system”.
+This conception of an early developing capitalism is currently under tremendous assault from modern day revisionist historians writing about this period.(3) For them, the reformation pursued by Henry VIII in the mid-1530s had nothing to do with contending class forces or contending economic interests.
+But was the result of “the deficiencies of Henry's own reproductive system.”

-The Vatican did not stand idly by and responded with the Counter Reformation.
+The Vatican did not stand idly by and responded with the Counter-Reformation.
 Which attacked anyone who challenged Catholic doctrine?
-A by-product of the Counter Reformation was the Roman Inquisition which was backed up by torture and execution.
-It oversaw the torture and ultimate death of hundreds maybe even thousands of so called 'heretics', the highest profile being Thomas More, but again for the revisionists, the major change in property relations that resulted from the dissolution of the monasteries was merely the result of Henry's sexual proclivities.
+A by-product of the Counter-Reformation was the Roman Inquisition which was backed up by torture and execution.
+It oversaw the torture and ultimate death of hundreds maybe even thousands of so-called 'heretics,' the highest profile being Thomas More, but again for the revisionists, the significant change in property relations that resulted from the dissolution of the monasteries was merely the result of Henry's sexual proclivities.

-Henry VIII support for the reformation was not just a change of mind after all he had originally defended the catholic Church in his book (Henry VIII His Defence of the Faith and of the Seven Sacraments) According to one writer His break with the Catholic Church in the early 1530s “Indicated the growth of economic forces incompatible with feudal social organization and the emergence of a national consciousness.
+Henry VIII support for the Reformation was not just a change of mind after all he had formerly defended the Catholic Church in his book (Henry VIII His Defence of the Faith and of the Seven Sacraments) According to one writer His break with the Catholic Church in the early 1530s “Indicated the growth of economic forces incompatible with feudal social organization and the emergence of a national consciousness.
 In 1534 he replaced the Pope's authority by his own Act of Supremacy, creating the Church of England.
 This church became distinctly Protestant under his son, Edward VI.
-Mary officially re-established Catholicism, married Philip II of Spain and persecuted Protestants as heretics, but she died childless, and the crown fell to her half-sister”.
+Mary officially re-established Catholicism, married Philip II of Spain and persecuted Protestants as heretics, but she died childlessly, and the crown fell to her half-sister”.

 I am not expecting Catherine Fletcher to take on board all that I have written above.
 But her next project would be taken to a higher level if even a small amount of the above criticisms were taken on board.
 Would I recommend her book yes without reservation?
 I would also recommend that the reader does some further reading around the subject as well?

-(1) EUI Working Papers MWP 2011/15 Max weber programme Catherine Fletcher "Those Who Give Are Not All Generous: Tips and Bribes at 16th Century Papal Court”.
+(1) EUI Working Papers MWP 2011/15 Max Weber program Catherine Fletcher "Those Who Give Are Not All Generous: Tips and Bribes at 16th Century Papal Court”.